Updated: Jan 17

 Walsh’s time as an Army Ranger not only tested his grit and perseverance — qualities that underpin his current determination to see the smart drone delivery mailbox succeed — but also helped pay for his education.

 After four years of active duty, Walsh began training with the Illinois National Guard.
 Soon thereafter, he enrolled at Northeastern Illinois University in Chicago in 2008.
-Thanks to credits earned in the Army and a laser focus on education — “I overloaded my classes, went to summer school, took as much outside learning as I could get credit for” — Walsh completed his bachelor’s degree in economics in just two years.
+With credits earned in the Army and a laser focus on education — “I overloaded my classes, went to summer school, took as much outside learning as I could get credit for,” he says — Walsh completed his bachelor’s degree in economics in just two years.

-His next stop was North Central College in nearby Naperville where he enrolled in an MBA program.
-Through this intense, two-year effort, Walsh gained the technical competency to spot and analyze technology trends in the marketplace, a skill he now calls on daily.
-He completed his MBA degree in 2012.
+And his education didn't stop there.
+In 2012, he completed an MBA at North Central College in nearby Naperville.
+It was an intense, two-year experience that taught Walsh how to spot and analyze technology trends in the marketplace, a skill he now calls on daily.

 Learning How to Succeed